Civil & Environmental Engineering

 ENVL 408.
 Environmental Engineering Design.
 3 Credits.

 Engineering design concepts applied to environmental facilities and infrastructure.
 The course may include the design of new or upgraded facilities such as water treatment plants, wastewater treatment plants, industrial treatment plants and hazardous waste treatment systems.
 All designs will include: data analysis to establish basis of design: process selection and sizing; plant layout and siting; major equipment and instrumentation selection and sizing; energy and chemical requirements; overall plant mass balances and cost analysis; hydraulic profile.
 Two lectures and one two-period design sessions.
 Spring.
-Prerequisites: ENGS 204, CEEN 305, CEEN 307, ENVL 406/ENVG 506 with a minimum C grade, Senior Status or permission of the Chair.
+Prerequisites: ENGS 204, CEEN 305, CEEN 307, ENVL 406 or ENVL 402 with a minimum C grade, Senior Status or permission of the Chair.

 ENVL 410.
 Hazardous Waste Design.
 3 Credits.